rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 Studies show that if a woman does not have cancer, a mammogram will incorrectly claim that she does only about 10 percent of the time.
 If she does have cancer, on the other hand, they will detect it about 75 percent of the time.

-what is the probability of the woman has Breas Cancel giving positive manmogram ?
+what is the probability of the woman has breast cancer giving positive manmogram ?

 We want to know P(BC|MT)